rdfostrich/article-jws2018-ostrich/content/related-work.md

 on a clustered B+Tree with 18 indexes in which triples are sorted lexicographically.
-Given that a triple consists of a subject (S), predicate (P) and object (O), it includes six indexes for possible triple component orders (SPO, SOP, OSP, OPS, PSO and POS), six aggregated indexes (SP, SO, PS, PO, OS, and OP), and three one-valued indexes (S, P, and O).
+Given that a triple consists of a subject (S), predicate (P) and object (O), it includes six indexes for different triple component orders (SPO, SOP, OSP, OPS, PSO and POS), six aggregated indexes (SP, SO, PS, PO, OS, and OP), and three one-valued indexes (S, P, and O).
 A dictionary is used to compress common triple components.